hest-io/awsh/README.md

         -it \
         --network=host \
         -v ${HOME}/.awsh:/home/awsh/.awsh \
-        kxseven/awsh:latest
+        -v ${HOME}:/workspace \
+        -v /tmp:/tmp \
+        hestio/awsh
     ```

-- Run the AWSH container, passing in your AWSH identities and your Kerberos setup
+- Run the AWSH container, passing in your AWSH identities and your Kerberos setup and your proxy environment

     ```console
     $ docker run \